From drowning ‘winter’ to getting hitched twice, Polish traditions and customs often border on the bizarre but are certainly a highlight to discover.

 Śmigus Dyngus, Wet Monday

 If staying dry is your preferred state of self, don’t visit Poland on Wet Monday.
 The whole country follows an age-old tradition which resembles one big water fight.
 This is one of the Polish traditions linked to Christianity, whereby splashing water is considered a blessing.
 Moreover, Wet Monday celebrates the arrival of spring and the future of a relationship.
-The Poles believe the girl who gets the most soaked in the celebration will be the first to marry.
+The Polish believe the girl who gets the most soaked in the celebration will be the first to marry.

 Sto Lat, a birthday blessing